lukmanul96/DockerGrpProject/README.md

-# How To Deploy a Complete NGINX, PHP, MONGODB/MYSQL and PHPMYADMIN on your OS.
+# How To Deploy a Complete NGINX, PHP, MYSQL and PHPMYADMIN on your OS.

 ## Introduction - What is Docker ?